fossasia/eventyay-tickets/doc/features.rst

   participants can be notified as soon as a new schedule version has been released.
 - **Integrate recordings:** Unless the speakers have set the do-not-record flag, you may sync and integrate the recording in the talk's page for the participants' convenience.
+- **Provide feedback:** If the speakers wish, they can receive anonymous feedback.

 Speaker management
 ~~~~~~~~~~~~~~~~~~